Qix-/better-exceptions/README.md

 If you do not see beautiful exceptions, first make sure that the environment variable does exist.
 You can try `echo $BETTER_EXCEPTIONS` (Linux / OSX) or `echo %BETTER_EXCEPTIONS%` (Windows).
 On Linux and OSX, the `export` command does not add the variable permanently, you will probably need to edit the `~/.profile` file to make it persistent.
 On Windows, you need to open a new terminal after the `setx` command.

-You should also note that `better_exceptions` does not work inside the Python interactive shell, unless the executed code comes from another file.

 Check that there is no conflict with another library, and that the `sys.excepthook` function has been correctly replaced with the `better_exceptions`'s one.
 Sometimes other components can set up their own exception handlers, such as the `python3-apport` Ubuntu package that you may need to uninstall.

 Make sure that you have not inadvertently deleted the `better_exceptions_hook.pth` file that should be in the same place as the `better_exceptions` folder where all of your Python packages are installed.
 Otherwise, try re-installing `better_exceptions`.